bipropellant/bipropellant-hoverboard-api/README.md

 * Schedule recurring transmission of values
 * Register callback function when values are received

-See https://github.com/bipropellant/bipropellant-hoverboard-api/blob/master/src/HoverboardAPI.cpp for detailed inforamtion of implemented functions.
+See https://github.com/bipropellant/bipropellant-hoverboard-api/blob/master/src/HoverboardAPI.cpp for detailed information of implemented functions.